 AMP periodically maintains cash balances in excess of the federally insured limit.
-At December 31 2016 and 2015, 10% and 7% of accounts receivable were due from one customer, respectively, and 8% of revenues were due from one customer in each year.
+At December 31 2017 and 2016, 19% of revenue and 17% of accounts receivable were due from two customers in each year.

 Inventories

 Inventories consist of fuel inventory and materials and supplies inventories.
 Fuel inventory is the recorded amount of unused coal inventory at PSEC.
 This amount is verified semi-annually by a third party and is valued at the weighted average cost.
 Materials and supplies inventories are recorded at average cost.
 These items are used primarily for maintenance and daily operational requirements.